 Kevin Watson

-Beamsville grape grower Warren Saunders, who recently celebrated his 94th birthday, wouldn’t dream of doing anything else than growing grapes.
+Beamsville grape grower Warren Saunders, who sadly passed away recently at the age or 102, never dreamed of doing anything else than growing grapes.
 And the best grapes at that!

-Warren has been growing grapes since the 1960s and has seen technology transform the farming industry.
+Warren, and now his son Leslie and daughter Ann-Marie, have been growing grapes since the 1960s and saw technology transform the farming industry.
 He has also witnessed changes toward higher-quality wines and standards that help him compete more globally.
-Regardless of these changes, Warren still prefers the good old ways and techniques like hand-picking.
+Regardless of these changes, Warren still preferred the good old ways and techniques like hand-picking.

 Warren attributes his longevity to a healthy diet and staying active.
-Working in the vineyard not only keeps him engaged and happy, but it’s also his secret to a long life, keeping him alive and kicking!
+Working in the vineyard not only kept him engaged and happy, but it’s also his secret to living to 102 years of age!